SuperrMurlocc/FAT12-reader-in-C/README.md

 # FAT12-reader-in-C
-This is a simple implementation of FAT12 disk's reader in C, done for a school project
+This is a simple implementation of FAT12 disk's reader in C

 ```c
 #ifndef FILE_READER_H